 eGRID This EPA database is a comprehensive source of data on the environmental characteristics of almost all electric power generated in the United States.
 These environmental characteristics include air emissions for nitrogen oxides, sulfur dioxide, carbon dioxide, methane, and nitrous oxide; emissions rates; net generation; resource mix; and many other attributes.

 Michael Bluejay's Guide to Saving Electricity - This web site offers clearly-worded explanations about how electricity use works, how to measure electricity use and way to save energy.
+The site is a little out of date but still useful.

 Sustainable Energy - Without the Hot Air - by David MacKay.
 This book offers an easily-read guide to how energy is used in our society and what it would take to convert to purely sustainable forms of energy.
 The book uses a quantitative approach, yet is easy to follow and understand.